oscope-dev/scope/docs/docs/models/ScopeDoctorGroup.md

 - `.spec.action[].check.paths` A list of globs to check for a change.
 - `.spec.action[].check.commands` A list of commands to execute, using the exit code to determine if changes are needed.
 - `.spec.action[].fix.commands` A list of commands to execute, attempting to resolve issues detected by the action.
+- `.spec.action[].fix.helpText` Text to display to the user if this action fails.
+- `.spec.action[].fix.helpUrl` A URL to provide to the user in case of an error in this action.
 - `.spec.description` is a useful description of the setup, used when listing what's available.